niloydebbarma-code/allycat-rag-graphrag/docs/deploy.md

 # Deploying Allycat

-We made Allycat easy to use / customize and deploy.
+We made Allycat easy to use, customize and deploy.

 This guide will show you how to package AllyCat so it's ready to deploy.

+**Note:** For modern Docker-based deployments with GraphRAG support, see [Docker Deployment Guide](docker-deployment-guide.md) which covers Cloud, Hybrid, and Local deployment modes.

 **Table of Contents**